-The objective of this stage is to refine fundamental move skills and begin to acquire basic sports skills.
-This is the time when a foundation is laid for future acquisition of more advanced skills.
+The objective of this stage is to refine fundamental movement skills and begin to acquire basic sports skills.
+This is the time when a foundation is laid for future acquisition of madvanced skills.

-The focus is on the development of physical literacy.
-Fundamental movement skills should be mastered and motor development emphasized, while the participation in many sports/activities is encouraged For optimal skill acquisition, the basic hockey skills of skating and puck control are introduced.
-FUN competitions
+development of physical literacy, Fundamental movement skills should be mastered and motor lopment emphasized while the participation in many sports/activities is encouraged For optimal skill acquisition. the basic hockey skills of skating and puck control are introduced.
+FUN competitions are also introduced in a team environment.
+8 & Under (Mites):

-- 8 & Under (Mites): 50-60 ice sessions 2-3 on-ice/1 off-ice sessions/ week - 50-60 minute ice sessions 9-12 skaters per team 0 full-time goalies 34-40 quality practices 16-20 cross-ice game days
+50-60 ice sessions 2-3 on-ice/1 off-ice ses week 50-60 minute ice sessions 9-12 skaters per team 0 full-time goalies 34-40 quality practices

+16-20 cross-ice game days